opentripplanner/OpenTripPlanner/docs/sandbox/VehicleRentalServiceDirectory.md

 List all networks to include.
 Use "network": "default-network" to set defaults.

 If no default network exist only the listed networks are used.
 Configure the a network with name "default-network" to include all unlisted networks.
 If not present, all unlisted networks is dropped.
 Note!
-The values int the "default-network" is not used to set missing field values in networks listed.
+The values in the "default-network" are not used to set missing field values in networks listed.